BashayerNouri/catch_me_if_you_can/09_difficulty_levels/05_python_1_overview.md

 ﻿
 This was a very straight forward.
 Make sure that it's working properly and the correct information is showing.
 If all is good, move the card and push the code.
 Well done!

+That was a lot, so well done!!

+Let’s go through everything we’ve done in this chapter:

+-   We learned about dictionary.
+-   We learned about `try/except`.
+-   We learned about built-in exceptions.
+-   We built the difficulty level functionality.

+Make sure that it’s working properly and the correct information is showing.

 ## Trello

 > Move card  `As a player, I can choose the difficulty level`   to the `Done`  list .